 It is not uncommon to see optional 1 or 2 year renewal terms once the initial term length has passed.

-How does the agreement pricing increase costs over the term of the agreement?
+How does the agreement structure 3PL price increases over the term of the agreement?
 Generally, prices for services are guaranteed for a 12-month period.
 After this period, there is an annual cost escalator such as a set percent increase or an increase based on the Consumer Price Index (CPI).

 A thorough contract identifies where the potential for price increase will happen with the 3PL.

-Standards for performance should be spelled out.
+The 3PL service level agreements and performance should be spelled out.
 Keep in mind, standards which are too tight can radically increase the price.
+Consider what penalties should be in place for failure to perform.
+If your demands are too extreme, you will probably not get acceptance by the vendor.

 Some key standards are:

-To keep service levels high, establish in the agreement a short (less than one hour) monthly recurring call between both companies’ senior management.
-Even though both parties’ people talk every day, management doesn’t, and this will help keep service levels high.
+To keep 3PL service level agreements high, establish a short monthly recurring call between both companies’ senior management.
+Even though both parties talk every day, management doesn’t, and this will help keep service levels high.

 Read: 11 Key Indicators to Keeping 3PL Service High